PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 The TXOs in a symmetric transaction are exactly the same is in the two-way transaction described earlier.
 The only difference is that the anchor transaction is a simple 2-of-2 multisig, and the CTxs are constructed as a symmetric pair and exchanged using protocol described above.

-#### Recharging the channel
+#### Re-anchofing the channel

-Since there is no refund transaction in this type of channel, it's possible for either party to add fresh funds to the payment channel.
+Since there is no refund transaction in this type of channel, it's possible for the parties to co-operate to add fresh funds to the payment channel or withdraw funds from the payment channel without closing it.

 If one party runs out of funds in the channel, they may want to recharge the payment channel with additional funds (one blockchain transaction) rather than close the channel and open a new channel (two transactions).

 Let's assume Alice wants to add funds to the channel.
 The process is as follows:

-- Alice constructs and signs a second anchor transaction ATx2 to the 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
+1. Alice constructs and signs a second anchor transaction ATx2 to the 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
 The TXIs for ATx2 are the TXO from ATx1 and a new TXI from Alice for the recharge amount.
-- Alice sends the txid (the hash of the transaction) to Bob, along with a new revocation hash h(revA2-1).
+2. Alice sends the txid (the hash of the transaction) to Bob, along with a new revocation hash h(revA2-1).
-- Bob constructs a new commitment transaction CTxB2-1 as follows:
+3. Bob constructs a new commitment transaction CTxB2-1 as follows:
     - The TXI is the TXO from ATx2
     - Bob's balance is the same is it was in the previous CTx
     - Alice's balance is her balance from the previous CTx plus the additional funds she's just paid into the channel with ATx2
     - the revocation hash is h(revA2-1)
-- Bob sends CTxB2-1 to Alice, along with a new revocation hash h(revB2-1).
+4. Bob sends CTxB2-1 to Alice, along with a new revocation hash h(revB2-1).
-- Alice constructs her first commitment transaction CTxA2-1.
+5. Alice constructs her first commitment transaction CTxA2-1.
 This is the mirror of Bob's commitment transaction CTxB2-1.
+6. Alice broadcasts ATx2 to the Bitcoin network
+7. Alice sends the revocation pre-image from the previous CTxA to Bob.
+8. Bob sends the revocation pre-image from the previous CTxB to Alice.

+Withdrawals can be made in a similar way.
+If Alice wants to withdraw funds from the channel:

+1. Alice constructs and signs a second anchor transaction ATx2, but she doesn't broadcast or share it.
+The TXI for ATx2 is the TXO from ATx1 and a new TXI from Alice for the recharge amount.
+There are two TXOs: one which pays into the 2-of-2 multisig (for the channel), and one which pays to Alice.
+2. Alice sends the txid (the hash of the transaction) to Bob, along with a new revocation hash h(revA2-1).
+3. Bob constructs a new commitment transaction CTxB2-1 as follows:
+    - The TXI is the first TXO from ATx2
+    - Bob's balance is the same is it was in the previous CTx
+    - Alice's balance is her balance from the previous CTx minus the funds she's just withdrawn from ATx1
+    - the revocation hash is h(revA2-1)
+4. Bob sends CTxB2-1 to Alice, along with a new revocation hash h(revB2-1).
+5. Alice constructs her first commitment transaction CTxA2-1.
+This is the mirror of Bob's commitment transaction CTxB2-1.
-- Alice broadcasts ATx2 to the Bitcoin network
+6. Alice broadcasts ATx2 to the Bitcoin network
-- Alice sends the revocation pre-image from the previous CTxA to Bob.
+7. Alice sends the revocation pre-image from the previous CTxA to Bob.
-- Bob sends the revocation pre-image from the previous CTxB to Alice.
+8. Bob sends the revocation pre-image from the previous CTxB to Alice.

+Paying into the payment channel (from one side) and withdrawing from the payment channel (to the other side) is a quick way to rebalance a payment channel that has become unbalanced.

 ![Everlasting Channel - Re-anchoring the channel](./Everlasting_Channel3.svg)